 The Wet Reckless Program:

-Persons convicted of a reckless driving offence with a measurable amount of alcohol in their blood, complete a 12-hour DUI alcohol and drug education program.
+Persons convicted of a reckless driving offence with a measurable amount of alcohol in their blood must complete a 12-hour DUI alcohol and drug education program.
 This is a court ordered program.
 The DMV doesn’t require completion of a wet reckless class to reinstate a driver’s license.

 First Offender Program: